 - student worksheets.

-This site is the Animal Welfare Act 1999.
-Part 6 covers the use of animals in research, testing and teaching relevant to the ethical considerations in this student activity.
+The Animal Welfare Act 1999, Part 6 covers the use of animals in research, testing and teaching relevant to the ethical considerations in this student activity.